PetCaseFinder

 Plain-English summary

-Two dogs with bone tumors in their skulls underwent surgery to remove the tumors, which left parts of their brains exposed.
-In one case, the surgery also affected the eye sockets.
-To protect the brain and improve the appearance of the skull, the veterinarians used a special molded plastic implant to cover the area.
-This method, called cranioplasty, may help dogs who need extensive tumor removal, but there are some potential risks involved.
-Overall, the treatment aimed to restore both function and appearance for the dogs.
+Two dogs with bone tumors on their skulls underwent surgery to remove the affected areas, which left their brains exposed.
+To protect the brain and improve the appearance of their skulls, veterinarians used a special molded plastic implant to reconstruct the skull.
+This procedure, called cranioplasty, helped restore both function and aesthetics for the dogs after their surgeries.
+The dogs were monitored for any complications, and the technique showed promise for similar cases in the future.

 Abstract